fujiepku/fujiepku.github.io/_pages/about.md

 News
 ======
+**Jul.
+7, 2023**

+My latest work at Temple University is now posted online in [arxiv](https://arxiv.org/abs/2307.08215).

+**Mar.
+7, 2023**

+I gave a talk in the APS March Meeting at Las Vegas.
+It is about "Molecular Insights into Optical Spectroscopy of Liquid Water and Ice".

 **Dec.
 2, 2022**

 I gave a talk in the CSI Bi-monthly Seminar at Princeton CSI Center.
 The title is "Molecular insights into optical spectroscopy of liquid water and ice".